 Does Your School Need a Doctor?
 3 Key Ingredients for a Healthy School

 Sometimes I feel like a doctor when I work with a school team.
 An enrollment and marketing plan works best when it is applied to a healthy school.
-If the school isn’t healthy, then the best enrollment and marketing plan won’t solve the school’s issues.
+If the school isn’t healthy, then the best enrollment and marketing plan won’t solve their issues.
 This is why a site visit and parent survey are very important to my process.

 In my experience, I look for three critical indicators to assess the overall health of a school.
 All three of these indicators are closely related.